jmartinkova/guide/docs/application/document-templates/list/import.rst

 Document Template Import
 ************************

-We can import an existing document template by navigating to :doc:`./index` (:menuselection:`Documents > Templates`) in the main menu and then clicking on :guilabel:`Import` button on the list of document templates.
+We can import an existing document template by navigating to :doc:`./index` (:menuselection:`Document Templates`) in the main menu and then clicking on :guilabel:`Import` button on the list of document templates.

 .. _doc-template-import-from-registry: